Queen to miss UK parliament opening as PM eyes political revival

 He will cut regulations for small businesses and remove environmental restrictions that can delay or prevent infrastructure projects, reports said.

-The Queen's Speech will also detail reforms to rejuvenate shopping streets in towns nationwide and "restore pride in local areas", as part of the government's flagship levelling up agenda.
+The Queen's Speech will also detail reforms to rejuvenate shopping streets nationwide and "restore pride in local areas", as part of the government's flagship levelling up agenda.

 A public order bill will aim to prevent disruptive protest tactics used by groups such as Extinction Rebellion "causing misery to the hard-working public" by giving police more powers and tools, Downing Street said.